 Additive/Variant Analysis: This comment is additive to my understanding of gender role assignment through a feminist/womanist worldview.
 The quotation adds important context to the scholarship around work and family perspectives in life and employment planning.
 That women with young children are often more impacted by work-family conflict is important but exploration can take place around family-work conflict and how families and employers can structure work for less conflict.
 Beyond this, the quote holds a variant view to the data from the developing context, in that it suggests that men’s experience of work-family conflict is convergent to that of women, which in my country is not the case.

-Contextualization: Contextually, my professional interest is geared towards how paid and unpaid work (including family) can coexist in harmony and how we can establish norms, starting with resocialization of gender roles and work structure changes to encourage symbiosis.
+Contextualization: Contextually, my professional interest is geared towards how paid and unpaid work (including family) can coexist in harmony and establish norms, starting with resocializing gender roles and work structure changes to encourage symbiosis.
 As a social worker, enhanced social functioning of people (families and communities) is my calling to change the world.

 Source Five: Edwards, A., Hedegaard, M.(2019).Rethinking professional support for challenging transitioning: Enabling the agency of children, young people and their families In M. Hedegaard & A. Edwards (Eds.), Supporting difficult transitions: Children, young people and their carers ( pp. 1-18).
 Bloomsbury Publishing Plc.